 The Great Adirondack Young People’s Poetry Contest was initiated in 1998 and remains today one of the most successful and treasured programs of the Lake Placid Institute.
-It originated from a recognition that poetry is not only a fundamental literary art but also a form of writing that can be easily made accessible and to students of all ages.
-Each year we receive over 500 entries from students in grades 1-12 in public and private schools within the Adirondack Park.
-The poems are juried by professional practicing poets – this year Judith Coopy and the Poetry Group of Saranac Lake – and several young poets in each grade are honored as winners.
-Selected poems will be published in the chapbook, Words from the Woods, and poets chosen for special merit will have the opportunity to recite their poems at an awards reception on April 25 at the Lake Placid Baptist Church Auditorium in Lake Placid.
+It originated from a recognition that poetry is not only a fundamental literary art but also a form of writing that can be easily made accessible to students of all ages.
+Each year we receive over 300 entries from students in grades 1-12 in public, private & home schools within and around the Adirondack Park.

 April is National Poetry Month!!
 To acknowledge it we have made our deadline and awards coincide with this event!
 Submissions will be accepted through March 1, 2024.

 Poems are judged by local Poets.
 Selected poems will be published in the booklet, “Words from the Woods”.
 In the past, Poets chosen for special merit will have the opportunity to recite their work at an awards ceremony in April.
 The date and location of the ceremony will be announced at a later date.